Alexu0/Cryo-EM-filament-picking/README.md

 # Cryo-EM-filament-picking
 experimental scripts for cryo-em filament picking

-edit variables like dictionary to enhance contrast
+edit variables and parameters in BatchProcess to enhance contrast of em images